Vectorized Online POMDP Planning: EXPERIMENTS AND RESULTS

 \textbf{Multi-Agent Rocksample (MARS)}~\cite{Pai21HyPdespot}: MARS$(n, m)$, shown in \Cref{fig:example_problems}(b) is an extension of the popular Rocksample benchmark problem, in which two agents (blue squares) operate in a $n\times n$ map populated by $m$ randomly placed rocks that are either \texttt{GOOD} (green rocks) or \texttt{BAD} (red rocks), resulting in $\left |\stSpace \right | = n^4 \times 2^m$.
 The agents do not know the rock states initially, but they are equipped with a noisy sensor to detect the state of a rock ($\left |\obsSpace \right | = 9$, including a \texttt{NULL} observation, when the sensor is not used).
-If an agent is on top of a rock, it can \texttt{SAMPLE} it (resuling in an action space of size $\left |\actSpace \right | = (5 + m)^2$), which yields a reward of $10$ for good rocks and $-10$ for bad rocks.
+If an agent is on a rock, it can \texttt{SAMPLE} it (resuling in an action space of size $\left |\actSpace \right | = (5 + m)^2$), which yields a reward of $10$ for good rocks and $-10$ for bad rocks.
 Good rocks turn bad after sampling.
-The agents must work cooperatively to sample as many good rocks as possible, before leaving the map on the right-hand side, which yields a reward of $10$.
+The agents must work cooperatively to sample as many good rocks as possible, before leaving the map on the right-hand side (rewarded by $10$).
 The problem terminates when both agents leave the map or a maximum of $90$ planning steps has been reached.
 The discount factor in this problem is $\gamma=0.983$.
+More details of the problem can be found in~\cite{Pai21HyPdespot}.